Can a diastasis recti be fixed without surgery?

-freaking out concerned because their diastasis was opening up rapidly early on in pregnancy, and through the right corrective exercises we were able to get their diastasis to actually decrease.)
+Diastasis recti can even be addressed to some extent during pregnancy.
+(Which is a bit off topic, but I’ve had clients who were concerned because their diastasis was rapidly opening up early in their pregnancy.
+Through the right corrective exercises, we were able to get their diastasis to actually decrease!)

 How to check a diastasis